 Bloomingdale in Van Buren County, Michigan — The American Midwest (Great Lakes)

 Location.
-42° 22.991′ N, 85° 57.494′ W. Marker is in Bloomingdale, Michigan, in Van Buren County.
-Marker can be reached from the intersection of W. Kalamazoo Street and Oak Street, on the right when traveling west.
+42° 23.009′ N, 85° 57.489′ W. Marker is in Bloomingdale, Michigan, in Van Buren County.
+Marker can be reached from the intersection of N. Van Buren Street and W. Spring Street, on the left when traveling north.
+Marker is located in Augustus Haven Park next to the Bloomingdale Depot Museum.
 Touch for map.
-Marker is located in Augustus Haven Park near the Bloomingdale Depot Museum.
-Marker is in this post office area: Bloomingdale MI 49026, United States of America.
+Marker is at or near this postal address: 110 N Van Buren Street, Bloomingdale MI 49026, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
 Bloomingdale Veterans Memorial (within shouting distance of this marker); Bloomingdale Oil Boom / Statewide Effect of Bloomingdale Oil Boom (within shouting distance of this marker); Bloomingdale Oil Boom (within shouting distance of this marker); Grand Army of the Republic (approx. 9.2 miles away); The Second Street Bridge (approx. 11.3 miles away); Episcopal Church of Good Shepherd (approx. 11.4 miles away); Welcome to Allegan (approx. 11.4 miles away); James E. Mahan Park (approx. 11.4 miles away).
 Touch for a list and map of all markers in Bloomingdale.

 Also see . . .
 Bloomingdale Depot.
 Lost in Michigan website entry (Submitted on April 16, 2022, by Larry Gertner of New York, New York.)